 What is a rigid heddle loom?
 A rigid heddle loom is one of the best ways to start weaving.
 They are compact, portable, and easy to use.
 Not only can you do a plain weave on them, but with some manipulation, you can do complex weaves.
 You won’t get bored with a rigid heddle loom.

 The loom gets its name from the heddle that holds both the up and down warp threads in slots and holes.
 This configuration creates a rigid heddle.
-This rigid heddle functions to raise or lower the warp threads in a group.
-Those threads in the holes either raise or lower, and those threads in the slots don’t move.
+This heddle functions to raise or lower the warp threads in a group.
+Those threads in the holes either raise or lower, and those in the slots don’t move.
 It also acts as the beater for pressing the yarns into place, creating fabric.

 What Is A Rigid Heddle Loom?

 What is a rigid heddle loom?
 It is a compact weaving machine.
 It is easy to set up, inexpensive (compared to the table and floor looms), and is for beginners and experienced weavers.
 In contrast, a table or floor loom has multiple harnesses with heddles, a separate reed for beating, and either foot pedals or levers for lifting the heddles.
 A rigid heddle loom has a fixed heddle that has both slots and holes that does all of the work.
 This fixed heddle gives the loom its name.
 If the loom didn’t have the rigid heddle, you would have to weave with a weaving needle and go under one thread and over the next across your weaving to get the same effect that lifting and lowering the heddle gives you.

 The weaving is accomplished by lifting the heddle, throwing the shuttle, and then beating the yarn into place with the heddle.

 The loom lets you effortlessly weave the same pattern, plain or tabby weave, as a floor or table loom.
 By using textured yarns, you can create beautiful scarves and towels.